pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode.md

 2. TiDB Lightning creates table schemas in the target database and fetches the metadata.

     If you set `add-index-by-sql` to `true`, `tidb-lightning` adds indexes via the SQL interface, and drops all secondary indexes from the target table before importing the data.
+The default value is `false`, which is consistent with earlier versions.

 3. Each table is divided into multiple contiguous **blocks**, so that TiDB Lightning can import data from large tables (greater than 200 GB) in parallel.